 You must have heard of an intelligent house and “talking fridge”.
-Lights turn on when you enter the building, radiators start to heat an hour before you come back from the office, your coffee machine grounds aromatic grains just in time.
-A few years back, the best the technology had to offer were timers.
+Lights turn on when you enter the building.
+Radiators start to heat an hour before you come back from the office.
+Your coffee machine grounds aromatic grains just in time.
+A few years back, the best technology available was the timer.
 Today, thanks to smart IoT solutions, one can have everything set up perfectly with one tap on the screen.
-We’re connected to the Internet through Fitbids, smart watches or TVs.
+We’re connected to the Internet through Fitbids, smartwatches or TVs.
 Everything can be ‘smart’.

-What’s more, the number of devices connected to the Internet has outnumbered human population and is predicted to reach 75 billion by 2020.
+What’s more, the number of devices connected to the Internet has outnumbered the human population and is predicted to reach 75 billion by 2020.
 Intel has even bolder predictions.
 According to them, every human on Earth will be connected to 26 devices which overall gives a number of 200 billion!
-The question is: using all those smart devices, are we going to be smarter?

 For sure brands will be.
-The data collected through IoT devices will be thoroughly analysed for better consumer-product fit or targeted advertising.
+They will collect data through IoT devices and will thoroughly analyse it for better consumer-product fit or targeted advertising.
 The information about our sleep patterns might help doctors diagnose faster and understanding of city traffic may help cities like Barcelona save up to 35 million USD a year thanks to intelligent and automated lighting systems.

 If you’re interested in more cases, check 9 Mega Technology Trends eBook by Bernard Marr.